@FenEdgeTrail

 Guided Walks

 Join us for guided landscape heritage walks to discover the link between geology and local culture.
-All trips require booking- look out for details.
+All trips require booking.
 Places are limited on each trip.
 Everyone is welcome.
 Children (under 18) are welcome on all trips but must be accompanied by an adult.
 None of the walking is strenuous.
 Unfortunately, most walks are not wheelchair accessible – please check with us.

-Wood Walton to Ramsey via Upwwod and Bury
+8 Wood Walton to Ramsey via Upwood and Bury

 Find a Fen Edge Trail walk